 You are here:

-School reopening: how to approach cleaning
+Coronavirus: how to approach cleaning in your school

-29 July 2020: We've updated this article to reflect the government's updated COVID-19 guidance on general cleaning in non-healthcare settings, which clarifies how often you should clean certain surfaces and objects.
+29 July 2020: we updated this article to reflect the government's updated COVID-19 guidance on general cleaning in non-healthcare settings, which clarifies how often you should clean certain surfaces and objects.
 There were no changes to the existing guidance on cleaning after a suspected case of coronavirus.

 Increase your regular cleaning schedule